0xrivst/pn-sequence/README.md

 The project is licensed under the GNU Lesser General Public License.
 See [LICENSE](/LICENSE) for full terms.

-## Pseudo-Noise (PN) sequences
+## Golomb's randomness postulates

-## Golomb's Postulates
+Golomb's randomness postulates describe properties that can be found in a random sequence.
+A periodic binary sequence that satisfies all three postulates is a pseudo-noise (PN) or pseudo-random sequence -- it has noise-like properties and appears random, even though it was generated deterministically.
+PN sequences can be used for various applications, including signal synchronization, navigation, radar ranging, random number generation, spread-spectrum communications, and cryptography (Helleseth and Kumar, 1999).

-Take sequence `0011101`.
+E.g.: Take sequence `0011101`.

 ### Postulate 1

-> In the cycle s^N of s, the number of 1's differs from the number of 0's by at most 1 (Menezes, Van Oorschot and Vanstone, 2018)
+_In the cycle s^N of s, the number of 1's differs from the number of 0's by at most 1 (Menezes, Van Oorschot and Vanstone, 2018)_

 Count 1's and 0's: